-Since the LGPD is not yet in force and the ANPD is still not operating, the administrative consumer protection entities and public prosecutors are bound to act in accordance with general procedures.
-In short, such procedures may be initiated by a complaint by the offended parties or ex officio, and the investigated entity is entitled to access all documents and to present its defence.
+Regardless of this, the administrative consumer protection entities and public prosecutors are bound to act in accordance with general procedures.
+In short, such procedures may be initiated by a complaint from the offended parties or ex officio, and the investigated entity is entitled to access all documents and to present its defence.
 Once a decision is rendered by the authority, the parties may file an appeal, which will be analysed and ruled on by or on behalf of the president or governing body of such authority.
-Considering that most of the authorities entitled to pursue data protection claims are part of the federal public administration, decisions rendered thereby are subject to revision by a Federal Court; if rendered, for example, by the Federal District Public

-Prosecutor's Office, which is part of the State administration, then it shall be reviewed by the State courts.
+Considering that most of the authorities entitled to pursue data protection claims are part of the federal public administration, decisions rendered thereby are subject to revision by a Federal Court; if rendered, for example, by the Federal District Public Prosecutor's Office, which is part of the State administration, then it shall be reviewed by the State courts.
 Once in force, the ANPD will be bound by the rules on general administrative procedures, but some specific provisions set forth by the LGPD will apply.
-Overseeing, enforcement and sanctioning will be conducted through an administrative proceeding, making sure that the investigated party has the right to an adversary system and full defence.
+Oversight, enforcement and sanctioning will be conducted through an administrative proceeding, making sure that the investigated party has the right to an adversary system and full defence.